BabaYaga64/ToDoListManyToManyRelationship/README.md

 ###Setup Instructions

-1. Clone GitHub repository to your local machine.
+    Clone GitHub repository
-2. Start up your PHP server.
-3. Direct browser to root directory file.
+    Launch Postgres and PSQL shells in terminal
+    Import database into PSQL shell so that you have it on your local machine Launch PHP Server
+    Navigate to root path in project folder

 ###The MIT License (MIT)